cathiec/CAV2019/README.txt

 This guideline is ONLY for CAV2019 Artifact Evaluation.
 Virtual Machine : Ubuntu 64b
-Username : can
+Username : cav
 Password : ae

----< FIRST INSTALLATION >---
+---< FIRST TIME INSTALL >---
 This session shows how to install the tool.

 =============================